-Career and Related Courses - 30 credit hours
+Career and Related Courses - 29 credit hours

-Total credit hours for Associate in General Studies
+Total credit hours for Associate in General Studies 60 credit hours

 Occupational Certificates

 Career and Technical Education certificates are awarded to provide evidence that a student has achieved theory and entry-level skills in occupational fields.
 These certificates are designed for the full-time student to complete within one college year or less.